 In 1880, a railway line was opened that ran from Eridge to Polegate and became known as the Cuckoo Line after the tradition that the first cuckoo of spring was always heard at the Heathfield Fair on the route of the railway.
 The route went right past the windmill at Argos Hill on past Mayfield and down to Heathfield.
 These days a 14-mile stretch from Heathfield to Hampden Park (the Cuckoo Trail) is a fabulous and well-made trail suitable for cyclists or walkers, with a wildlife sculpture trail north of Hellingly.

-Mayfield is also on Route 21 of the National Cycle Network.
+Mayfield is also on the East Sussex part of Route 21 of the National Cycle Network.
 Route 21 is a 95-mile route that runs south from Greenwich out of London to Eastbourne picking up the Cuckoo Trail.
 In addition to which, there are also a series of six circular cycle routes all off the central Cuckoo Trail that range in distance from 15 km to 24 miles and are a great way to explore the area.